 At Old Clee Primary Academy, we are becoming confident, secure, enthusiastic musicians.

-At OCPA we ensure that music is a continuous, integral part of school life, in which all our children will become musicians.
+At Old Clee Primary Academy we ensure that music is a continuous, integral part of school life, in which all our children become musicians.
 Our staff and students are enthusiastic and excited about music and have an enduring desire to learn more.
-All our students will gain a wide range of knowledge and skills, and be aware of and experience the positive impact that music has on social and personal wellbeing.
+All our students gain a wide range of knowledge and skills.
+They understand and experience the positive impact that music has on social and personal wellbeing.
 (Did you know that, when singing as a group, our heartbeats synchronise?
 Amazing!)

 The objectives of teaching music at Old Clee Primary Academy are to enable children to:

 Music is currently led by our Music Lead, Mrs Hunter, and taught by the class teachers.
 They are primarily taught using the Charanga scheme, an exciting online music programme, alongside more focussed activities to further embed skills.
 Charanga is invaluable when introducing and establishing basic skills, and can be used by teachers who aren’t necessarily music specialists.
 We also like to challenge and enthuse our students with music clubs, singing assemblies and workshops delivered by external music groups.

 All musical learning in this scheme is built around the Interrelated Dimensions of Music: pulse, rhythm, pitch, tempo, dynamics, timbre, texture, structure and notation.
 These dimensions are at the centre of all the learning.